byronpendason/byronpendason.github.io/_drafts/virtues.md

 ## Calmness - *Smyltness*
 > One should not be too soon fearful nor too soon joyful.
 (Durham Proverbs 23)

-Calmness is the resisting of strong emotion in order to have one's mind at peace.
+Calmness is the ability to resist strong emotion in order to have one's mind at peace.

 ## Courage - *Ellen*
 > Train yourself for the better way, ever with courage as long as you live.
 (Precepts 7-8)

-Courage is the willingness to confront dangers (physical and/or mental) to do what's right.
+Courage is the ability and willingness to confront dangers or pain or fears, obstacles both physical and mental, to do what needs to be done.

 ## Generosity - *Gifolness*
 > Wealth is a comfort to all men;